-In my work, I evoke the varied emotions and weaknesses inhabiting the human heart by presenting them in the form of insects.
+I create works that take various emotions and feelings hidden in the human heart and give them the form of imaginary insects.

-For this reason, I try to express all the "insects" that express human emotions and weaknesses in my works in beautiful and adorable ways.
+For this reason, the “insects” in my works that represent human emotions are always expressed in beautiful and lovable forms.

 Profile